-In 2017, carbon dioxide (CO2) emissions from burning fossil fuels for energy were equal to about 76% of total U.S. anthropogenic GHG emissions (based on global warming potential) and about 93% of total U.S. anthropogenic CO2 emissions.
-Carbon dioxide emissions from other anthropogenic sources and activities were about 5% of total GHG emissions and about 6% of total CO2 emissions.1
+In 2018, carbon dioxide (CO2) emissions from fossil fuel combustion (burning) for energy were equal to about 75% of total U.S. anthropogenic GHG emissions (based on 100-year global warming potential) and about 93% of total U.S. anthropogenic CO2 emissions.
+Carbon dioxide emissions from other anthropogenic sources and activities were about 7% of total CO2 emissions and about 6% of total GHG emissions.

 Other greenhouse gases

 The U.S. and international GHG emissions estimates include several other GHG that are emitted as a result of human activity:

 - Methane (CH4), which comes from landfills, coal mines, agriculture, and oil and natural gas operations

 - Nitrous oxide (N2O), which comes from using nitrogen fertilizers and certain industrial and waste management processes and burning fossil fuels